dmalawey/ScuttleTechGuide/beagley-ai.md

 ## Electrical setup

 ### 1. Motors to Motor Driver
-See [Wiring § Power](wiring.md#actuator-motor-driver) for how to wire the motors to the motor driver.
+See [Wiring § Motor Driver](wiring.md#actuator-motor-driver) for how to wire the motors to the motor driver.

 ### 2. Motor Driver to Beagle
 The BeagleY-AI controls the motors via the HW-231 Motor Driver.